Ethnic groups in Rwanda: Y-DNA (paternal lineages)

-Modern-day genetic studies of the Y-chromosome generally indicate that the Tutsi, like the Hutu, are largely of Bantu extraction (60%E1b1a, 20% B, 4% E3).
+Modern-day genetic studies of the Y-chromosome generally indicate that the Batutsi, like the Bahutu, are largely of Bantu extraction (60%E1b1a, 20% B, 4% E3).
 Paternal genetic influences associated with the Horn of Africa and North Africa are few (16% E1b1b), and are ascribed to much earlier inhabitants who were assimilated.
-However, the Tutsi have considerably more Nilo-Saharan paternal lineages (14.9% B) than the Hutu (4.3% B).
+However, the Batutsi have considerably more Nilo-Saharan paternal lineages (14.9% B) than the Bahutu (4.3% B).

-Research has found very little evidence of E1b1b in the Tutsi population (less than 3%).
+Research has found very little evidence of E1b1b in the Batutsi population (less than 3%).
 When compared to the Kikuyus of Kenya (a Bantu tribe with 19% evidence of E1b1b but still classified as Bantu), this percentage is negligible and does not validate the claim that they are Cushitic.
-It however suggests that the ancestors of Tutsis in this area may have assimilated some South Cushitic pastoralists.
+It however suggests that the ancestors of Batutsi in this area may have assimilated some South Cushitic pastoralists.

 mtDNA (maternal lineages)

-There are no peer-reviewed genetic studies of the Tutsi's mtDNA or maternal lineages.
-However, Fornarino et al. (2009) report that unpublished data indicates that one Tutsi individual from Rwanda carries the India-associated mtDNA haplogroup R7.
+There are no peer-reviewed genetic studies of the Batutsi's mtDNA or maternal lineages.
+However, Fornarino et al. (2009) report that unpublished data indicates that one Mututsi individual from Rwanda carries the India-associated mtDNA haplogroup R7.

 Autosomal DNA (overall ancestry)

-In general, the Tutsi appear to share a close genetic kinship with neighboring Bantu populations, particularly the Hutu.
+In general, the Batutsi appear to share a close genetic kinship with neighboring Bantu populations, particularly the Bahutu.
 However, it is unclear whether this similarity is primarily due to extensive genetic exchanges between these communities through intermarriage or whether it ultimately stems from common origins:

 [...]generations of gene flow obliterated whatever clear-cut physical distinctions may have once existed between these two Bantu peoples – renowned to be height, body build, and facial features.
 With a spectrum of physical variation in the peoples, Belgian authorities legally mandated ethnic affiliation in the 1920s, based on economic criteria.
 Formal and discrete social divisions were consequently imposed upon ambiguous biological distinctions.
 To some extent, the permeability of these categories in the intervening decades helped to reify the biological distinctions, generating a taller elite and a shorter underclass, but with little relation to the gene pools that had existed a few centuries ago.
-The social categories are thus real, but there is little if any detectable genetic differentiation between Hutu and Tutsi.
+The social categories are thus real, but there is little if any detectable genetic differentiation between Bahutu and Batutsi.

-Tishkoff et al. (2009) found their mixed Hutu and Tutsi samples from Rwanda to be predominately of Bantu origin, with minor gene flow from Afro-Asiatic communities (17.7% Afro-Asiatic genes found in the mixed Hutu/Tutsi population).
+Tishkoff et al. (2009) found their mixed Bahutu and Batutsi samples from Rwanda to be predominately of Bantu origin, with minor gene flow from Afro-Asiatic communities (17.7% Afro-Asiatic genes found in the mixed Bahutu/Batutsi population).